Dobby233Liu/HATE-UML/README.md

-# HATE - UndertaleModLib edition
+# HATE-UML - The UNDERTALE corruptor, UndertaleModLib edition

 Hi, \[NO NAME] here.
 [The guy that made this](https://github.com/RedSpah) is not here, so I'm here to tell you some basic stuff, while I'm messing with the code to add a little [~~Grossley~~ UndertaleModTool](https://github.com/krzys-h/UndertaleModTool) into this tool.